-I am very pleased to be able to announce the recommencement of Social Visits at HMP Northumberland from Wednesday 22nd July 2020 in line with national guidelines and authority granted to us by HMPPS this past week.
-Social visits will run with a reduced capacity, allowing us to operate safely and comply with latest public health advice on social distancing measures and regulations around the use of personal protective equipment (PPE) / face coverings.
+We are pleased to advise that Social Visits will recommence at Northumberland on Monday 10th May 2021 albeit with a reduced capacity, allowing us to operate safely and comply with latest public health advice on social distancing measures and regulations around the use of PPE/ face coverings.

-Social visits will operate Monday to Friday afternoons and can be booked as normal by the resident, however here are the new allocated sessions:
+Visits will operate Monday to Friday afternoons and can be booked as normal by residents via the Kiosk for new allocated sessions as below:

-Please note that the residents allocated weekly session will rotate to ensure fair access to all residents i.e. If the allocated visits session is listed as a Monday above, the following week it will move one day to a Tuesday etc. This will be automatically adjusted for the resident to book internally.
-The resident must book the visit 48 hours prior to your visit so we can then contact you to explain the new Covid 19 visit procedures.
+Residents allocated weekly session will rotate to ensure fair access.
+For example if residents on a particular wing are allocated a visits session on Monday one week, the following week it will move one day to a Tuesday etc. This will be automatically adjusted on the kiosk so residents can identify the visits session.
+Residents must book their visit 48 hours in advanced so the necessary contact can be made with visitors to explain the new safe Covid 19 visit procedures.

-To maximise visits opportunities and to be fair to all, each resident will be allowed one visit per month which will be one hour in duration.
-The visit can be booked in one of the 2 x 1-hour visits sessions available:
+To maximise visits opportunities each resident will be allowed 1 visit per month which will be 1 hour in duration.
+Residents can receive either a social or purple visit.
+Residents can book in one of the 2 x 1-hour visits sessions identified below:

-Please note that there will be no physical contact allowed on visits (including handshakes, handholding, hugs or kisses)
+No physical contact will be allowed during visits (including handshakes, handholding, hugs or kisses)